 Books (whether printed or online) are still a crucial component of scholarly discourse, especially in the humanities and social sciences.

-Finding book reviews can be very simple.
-It can also be very difficult.
-Ask a librarian for assistance if you do not have success relatively quickly.
+Sometimes it is very simple to find a book review.
+At other times, it can be very difficult.
+Ask a librarian for assistance if you do not have success fairly quickly.

 Contact a research librarian for help with an assignment, project or resource.